erotourtes/SelfAssessment/Skills/Async.md

   - async.js library
   - RxJS library
   - Async composition
-  - Promise.all
+  - Promise.all: 🖐️used
-  - Promise.allSettled
+  - Promise.allSettled: 🖐️used
-  - Promise.race
+  - Promise.race: 🖐️used
-  - Promise.any
+  - Promise.any: 🖐️used
   - Web Locks API
-  - IPC
+  - IPC: 🖐️used
   - Channel API
   - Revealing Constructor
   - Web Locks API